namxo/passwords/README.md

 * [https://www.google.com/s2/favicons?domain=owncloud.org](https://www.google.com/s2/favicons?domain=owncloud.org) (16x16 pixels)

 ## Installation
-* Download [this latest release](https://github.com/fcturner/passwords/releases/latest) and copy the folder 'passwords' to /owncloud/apps/ (**remember that the folder must be called 'passwords'**).
-Login as admin and enable the app.
-The database tables `oc_passwords` and `oc_passwords_categories` will be created automatically (assuming `_oc` as prefix).
+Use one of the following options, login as admin on ownCloud and enable the app.
+The database tables `oc_passwords`, `oc_passwords_categories` and `oc_passwords_share` will be created automatically (assuming `_oc` as prefix).
+* **Manual download and installation**
+ * [Click here to view the latest official release](https://github.com/fcturner/passwords/releases/latest) or, for the very last master version, [click here to download the zip](https://github.com/fcturner/passwords/archive/master.zip) or [here to download the tar.gz](https://github.com/fcturner/passwords/archive/master.tar.gz).
+ * Copy, unzip or untar the folder 'passwords' to /owncloud/apps/ (**remember that the folder must be called 'passwords'**).
+* **Git clone**
-* Use `git clone https://github.com/fcturner/passwords.git /var/www/owcloud/apps/passwords`
+ * Use the command `git clone https://github.com/fcturner/passwords.git /var/www/owcloud/apps/passwords` (assuming /var/www/owcloud as your owncloud root location).
+* **ownCloud App store**
+ * I refuse to support this.
+This system demands repackaging of releases and kills the possibility to freely use GitHub master versions.
+Repackaging of releases is prone to human error and adds invisible system files on Mac (like `.DS_Store`) and Windows (like `Thumbs.db`), really undesirable. ownCloud should really alter the behaviour of ownCloud pulling apps from their app store, instead of letting app developers change their GitHub workflow (as I've been telling them for months).

 ### Credits
 I would like to thank Anthony Ferrara ([ircmaxell](http://careers.stackoverflow.com/ircmaxell)), for [teaching the world how to properly set up](http://stackoverflow.com/questions/5089841/two-way-encryption-i-need-to-store-passwords-that-can-be-retrieved/5093422#5093422) security in PHP.